WillRodriguesPereiraQA/ecore/Test Cases.md

 - Browser: Edge
 - Steps (BDD format):

-> -Given I am in the web page
+> - Given I am in the web page
 > - When I inform invalid Username and password
 > - Then it displays the message: Wrong username or password